yarp-contrib/kubernetes-ingress/README.md

 - This controller uses [Yarp.Kubernetes.Controller](https://github.com/dotnet/yarp/tree/main/src/Kubernetes.Controller) internally and so it supports all its [optional Ingress annotations](https://github.com/dotnet/yarp/blob/main/samples/KubernetesIngress.Sample/README.md#annotations).
 - Both applications (controller and monitor) make available `/health/live` and `/health/ready` endpoints on port *10264*.
 Currently they only return a 200/OK response, with no further internal logic.
-- SSL/TLS termination is currently not supported.
+- SSL/TLS termination is currently not (directly) supported.